OpenGlobalMind/old-rel8-wiki/Turbocharge Pattern Languages.md

-# Turbocharging Pattern Languages
+# Turbocharge Pattern Languages

 This is a [[Rel8 Projects|Rel8 Project]].

-Pattern Languages are community projects that make distilled wisdom more accessible.
+[[Pattern Languages]] are community projects that make distilled wisdom more accessible.
 We are big fans of several existing Pattern Languages, including:
 - [Peeragogy](https://peeragogy.org/)
 - [Liberating Structures](https://www.liberatingstructures.com/)
 - [The Wise Democracy Pattern Language](https://www.wd-pl.com/)